gla-rad/eNav-APIGateway/README.md

 # e-Navigation API Gateway Service
-The API Gateway repository contains the implementation of a service that act as a single gateway for the GRAD e-Navigation architecture.
+The API Gateway repository contains the implementation of a service that acts as a single gateway for the GRAD e-Navigation Service Architecture.
 This entails multiple advantages, such as the fact that the involved microservices  operate inside a more protected environment, as well as operational flexibility like the option for horizontal scaling.
 The core micro-service is built using the Springboot framework.

 ## Development Setup
 To start developing just open the repository with the IDE of your choice.
 The original code has been generated using
 [Intellij IDEA](https://www.jetbrains.com/idea).
 Just open it by going to:

-    File -> New -> Project From Verson Control
+    File -> New -> Project From Version Control

 Provide the URL of the current repository and the local directory you want.